llchrisll/ROTPDocs/docs/contribution.md

-	"Decreases damage taken from monsters of ^FF000<Race/Size/Class>^000000 race/size/class by %.", "Decreases damage taken from monsters of every race/size/class by %.", "Decreases damage taken from monsters of ^<Element>^000000 element by %.",
+	"Decreases damage taken from monsters of ^FF000<Race/Size/Class>^000000 race/size/class by %.", "Decreases damage taken from monsters of every race/size/class by %.", "Decreases damage taken from monsters of ^<Element>^000000 element by %.", "Decreases damage taken from ranged physical attacks by 20%.",

-	"Increases experience gained from defeating ^FF0000<Race>^000000 race monsters by %.", "Increases experience gained from defeating ^<Element>^000000 elemental monsters by %.",
+	"Increases experience gained from defeating ^FF0000<Race>^000000 race monsters by %.", "Increases experience gained from defeating ^<Element>^000000 elemental monsters by %.", "Increases experience gained by 100% and item drop chance by 50%.",

 	"Ignores physical and magical defense of every race, except ^FF0000Players^000000, by %.",